Bisbee, Arizona: Suburbs

-The city of Bisbee now includes the satellite communities of Warren, Lowell, and San Jose.
+Bisbee now includes the satellite communities of Warren, Lowell, and San Jose.
 The Lowell and Warren townsites were consolidated into Bisbee proper during the early part of the twentieth century.
 There are also smaller neighborhoods interspersed between these larger boroughs, including Galena, Bakerville, Tintown, South Bisbee, Briggs, and Saginaw.

 Warren was Arizona's first planned community.
 It was designed as a bedroom community for the more affluent citizens of the mining district.
 Warren has a fine collection of Arts and Crafts style bungalow houses.
 Many have been recognized as historic places, and the city has an annual home tour during which a varying selection are offered for tours.
 Since the end of mining in the 1970s, Warren has seen a steady decline in its standard of living.
 The residential district still houses a significant portion of the population, and includes City Hall, Greenway Elementary School, Bisbee High School, and the historic Warren Ballpark.

 Lowell was at one time a sizable mining town located just to the southeast of Old Bisbee.
 The majority of the original townsite was consumed by the excavation of the Lavender Pit mine during the 1950s.
 All that is left today is a small portion of Erie Street, along with Evergreen Cemetery, Saginaw subdivision and Lowell Middle School.
 These days Lowell is considered by most of the local residents to be more of a place name than an operating community.

 San Jose, on the southern side of the Mule Mountains, is the most modern of the city's subdivisions.
 As it is not restricted by mountains, it has had the most new growth since the late 1990s.
 Named after a nearby Mexican mountain peak, it is the location of many newer county government buildings, the Huachuca Terrace Elementary School, and a large shopping center.

 Current state of mining industry

-In 2007, Freeport-McMoRan Copper & Gold bought Phelps-Dodge company.
+In 2007, Freeport-McMoRan Copper & Gold bought the Phelps-Dodge company.
 Freeport has invested in Bisbee by remediating soil contaminated in previous mining operations, donations to the school system, and other civic activities.